ricko2001/Genealogy-scripts/Notes on collation RMNOCASE.md

  MD5 hash values are used to confirm the identity of files.

  ```
  MD5 hash							                   File size		    File name
  06a1f485b0fae62caa80850a8c7fd7c2	256,406 bytes	unifuzz64.dll
 ```

 ## An interesting issue

-The RMNOCASE collation function used within the RM app for Windows and MacOS seems to use a OS native call, because the collations on Win and MacOS are not identical.
-This can be seen when moving a DB file between platforms; integrity check shows errors until a reindex is done.
+The RMNOCASE collation function used within the RM app for Windows and MacOS seems to use an OS native call because the collations on Win and MacOS are not identical.
+This can be seen when moving a RM file between platforms; integrity check shows errors until a reindex is done.

-Note that an empty database created on MacOS will fail integrity check when done on a Windows OS machine due to missing entries in the idxSourceTemplateName index.
-Not clear what characters sort differently on Win and MacOS.
+Note that even an empty database created on MacOS will fail integrity check when done on a Windows OS machine due to missing entries in the idxSourceTemplateName index.
+It is not clear which characters sort differently on Win and MacOS.

 ## What to worry about